carpentries-incubator/docker-introduction/_episodes/04b-managing-containers.md

 ## Removing images, for real this time

-Now that we've removed any potentially running containers, we can try again to delete the `hello-world` **image**.
+Now that we've removed any potentially running or stopped containers, we can try again to delete the `hello-world` **image**.

 ~~~